TheSaucese/TheSaucese/README.md

 # Hi 👋 I am Sami!
-I am currently an intern at Oracle, working as a research assistant.
+I am currently an intern at Oracle working as a research assistant.

 ---